G. M. Anstey (Gary)

 We had a specific ongoing appeal regarding an “old oak chest” belonging to Rev. Martin Anstey, which we believe was full of genealogical Anstey goodies.
 Unfortunately, in February 2021 we were informed that the “old oak chest” had been sold in the 1990s, hence its contents are likely gone forever, which is a great pity.
 Fortunately, we have been able to reconstruct much of the work performed by Rev. Martin Anstey and Tom, and will endeavour to upload it all to this Anstey Project website.

 Major R. H. Raymond Smythies

-Major R. H. Raymond Smythies is a member of the Blewbury, Berkshire Ansteys.
+Major R. H. Raymond Smythies is a member of the Rugby Ansteys, a sub-branch of the Blewbury, Berkshire Ansteys.
 He was a Commissioned Officer in the Prince of Wales Volunteers and an ardent and enthusiastic genealogist of both the ‘Anstey’ and ‘Smythies’ surname.
 In 1912 Major Smythies authored ‘Records of the Smythies Family’, which contains numerous Anstey references.
 He corresponded with Tom from January 1911 to February 1912 and between them they exchanged much information, advancing many Anstey research threads.

 Hubert Hall F. S. A.